recyclarr/recyclarr/wiki/Configuration-Examples.md

 ```

 However, especially in the case of DoVi, there are actually two custom formats with this name in the
 guide.
-You'll get a warning from Trash Updater stating that it couldn't pick which one you wanted,
+You'll get a warning from Recyclarr stating that it couldn't pick which one you wanted, so it
-so it was skipped.
+was skipped.
 To fix this, simply use `trash_ids` and refer to it by an ID.
-IDs are never
+IDs are never duplicated
-duplicated in the guide and also never change, so it's a robust and effective way to identify custom
+in the guide and also never change, so it's a robust and effective way to identify custom formats.
-formats.
-The downside is that they are less readable than a name, but using comments can help with
+The downside is that they are less readable than a name, but using comments can help with that.
+The
-that.
-The example below demonstrates how to do this.
+example below demonstrates how to do this.

 ```yml
 radarr: